thunderbird/developer-docs/add-ons/add-on-policies/add-ons-blocking-process.md

 ### Blocking Criteria

-The Thunderbird Team will forcefully disable add-ons with the following characteristics:
+The Thunderbird Team will block add-ons with the following characteristics:

-* They appear to intentionally violate policy
 * They contain critical security vulnerabilities
 * They compromise user privacy
 * They severely circumvent user consent or control
-* They cause severe stability and performance issues in Thunderbird [former soft-block: remove?]
+* They cause severe stability and performance issues in Thunderbird
-* They contain non-critical policy violations [former soft-block: remove?]
+* They contain obfuscated or comparably unreadable code

+Additionally, add-ons listed on ATN will be blocked if they intentionally violate [ATN policy](review-policy-for-thunderbird-add-ons.md).

 Add-ons that appear to be clones, repeats or close copies of already blocked add-ons will also be removed.
 If an issue is known to affect only a subset of versions, the block may be applied to the affected versions specifically.
-Add-ons that contain obfuscated or comparably unreadable code will also be blocked.

 ### Developer Outreach